astral-projects/gomoku-mobile/README.md

 The primary challenge we faced centered on implementing communication with the API, particularly as it marked our first encounter with the `Siren Hypermedia` specification.

+Tests were also a challenge, as we had to learn ways to test the application's UI, which is implemented using Jetpack Compose, such as placing tags on components, mocking the dependencies and working with asynchronous operations and coroutines.

 ### Further Improvements